-Students can now add value to their resumes and get a jump start on their insurance and risk management careers by earning two course exam waivers towards the prestigious Chartered Property Casualty Underwriter (CPCU) insurance professional designation.
+As an approved Collegiate Studies Program for CPCU (Chartered Property Casualty Underwriter) School for the CPCU professional designation conferred by the American Institute for Chartered Property & Casually Underwriters, Lindner students can add value to their resumes and get a jump start on their insurance and risk management careers by earning two course exam waivers toward the prestigious CPCU insurance professional designation.

 Benefits to our students